PhilippinesAsiaTravel

 Not to be biased, but purchasing an eSIM online is what I always do.
 Aside from it being the most hassle-free way to stay connected, it also lets you secure your mobile data before even setting foot in the country.

-I’ve used providers like Airalo and Holafly while travelling in the Philippines, and each has its own set of benefits and offerings.
+I’ve used providers like Airalo while travelling in the Philippines, and each has its own set of benefits and offerings.
 Here’s how I usually go about getting an eSIM for my trips there:

 2. Select Your Plan: Once you’ve chosen a provider, it’s time to pick a data plan.
 Most platforms have detailed descriptions of each plan, so you can pick one based on how long you’ll be in the Philippines and how much data you typically use.
 On my last trip, I went with Nomad’s 5 GB for 30 days at $10, which worked perfectly for my usual needs – checking emails, mapping out places to visit, and using apps like Grab and Google Maps.
 The plans vary in size, ranging from 1 GB for 7 days to 50 GB for 30 days.